v1nh1shungry/structopt/README.md

    * `bool`
    * `int`
    * `std::string`
+   * `enum`

-2. The `struct` used to define the command line arguments must be [Aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization).
+2. The `struct` used to define the command line arguments must be [Aggregate initializable](https://en.cppreference.com/w/cpp/language/aggregate_initialization).
 For short, **no user-declared constructors and no inheritance.
 Always use `structopt_option(name, type)` to add new option.**

 3. Because of the implementation, **there're at most 10 arguments**.

 4. For now structopt's parsing work is based on cmdline.
 And structopt doesn't add any new functions about parsing.
-So it can be seen as a wrapper of cmdline.
+So it is just a wrapper for cmdline.

+5. Since cmdline doesn't support msvc (https://github.com/tanakh/cmdline/issues/6) and structopt depends on it, structopt doesn't support msvc too.
+MinGW is okay.

 # Roadmap

-- [ ] `enum` support
+- [x] `enum` support
 - [ ] more arguments support
+- [ ] remove dependency on cmdline

 # Contributing